Cosmology in the dark: On the importance of source population models for gravitational-wave cosmology: Correlations between cosmological and mass-population parameters

+Regarding the measurement of $H_0$, the most important parameters in the component mass spectrum are those that govern the high-mass features such as the maximum mass $\mmax$ and the position of the Gaussian peak $\mu_g$.

+Fig.~\ref{fig:fraction_of_events} shows several cumulative posterior distributions for the source-frame masses, obtained by fixing $H_0$ to different values.
+For reference, the maximum BH mass $\mmax$ and the position of the Gaussian peak are indicated in the shaded areas.
+About 20\% to 40\% of the events have a primary mass $m_1$ estimate consistent with the position of the Gaussian component.
+Less than 20\% (and $\sim 10\%$ for $H_0 \sim 67 \hu$) of the events have a primary mass larger than $\mmax$.
+This decreases to a few percent for the secondary mass.
+These fractions set the scale for the number of events that carry information about the exact value for $\mmax$ and $\mu_g$.
+In addition, Fig.~\ref{fig:fraction_of_events} qualitatively explains the interrelation between these mass features and $H_0$.
+When $H_0$ varies between $30 \hu$ and $120\hu$ the above fractions of events that are informative on the two mass scales change by $\sim 20$\%, with natural consequences on the final accuracy for both the mass model parameters and $H_0$.

+The effect of the interplay between source-frame mass parameters and cosmology is clear in Fig.~\ref{fig:H0_mmax}.
+Considering 64 events (consistent with the current number of observed BBH by LIGO and Virgo), the joint $(H_0,\mmax,\mu_g)$ posterior distribution shows a strong correlation between the determination of $H_0$ and $\mmax$ and $\mu_g$.
-In fact the determination of $\mmax$ impacts the estimation of the $H_0$ in two ways.
-First, lower $H_0$ values drag the observed GW source to lower redshifts, which in turn leads to higher source-frame masses.
-This pushes the estimated masses toward the upper bound $\mmax$.
-Some of the events may require their masses to exceed the bound and thus become incompatible with the model.
-Therefore low $\mmax$ are incompatible to small $H_0$ values.

-Second, $\mmax$ also governs the fraction of events that we expect to detect at higher masses.
-A lack of detected sources with masses close to the expected $\mmax$ bound can be compensated by lowering $\mmax$ or by increasing $H_0$.
+In fact the determination of $\mmax$ and $\mu_g$ impacts the estimation of the $H_0$ in two ways.
+Concerning $\mmax$, first, lower $H_0$ values drag the observed GW source to lower redshifts, which in turn leads to higher source-frame masses.
+These are pushed towards $\mmax$: if they exceed this mass scale they become incompatible with the model.
+Therefore low $\mmax$ is incompatible with small $H_0$ values.
+Second, $\mmax$ also governs the fraction of detected events at higher masses.
+Since our model assumes masses up to $\mmax$, a lack of detected sources with masses close to the expected $\mmax$ should be compensated by lowering $\mmax$ or by decreasing $H_0$.

-These two cross-correlations are clearly shown in Fig.~\ref{fig:H0_mmax} for 32 GW events.
-We see that this correlation plays an important role even when few events are observed.
+Similar arguments are valid for the parameter $\mu_g$.
+These two cross-correlations are clearly shown in Fig.~\ref{fig:H0_mmax} and play a r\^ole even when few events are observed.

-While other parameters such as the rate evolution parameter, might cause a bias as demonstrated in the case of the Einstein Telescope by \cite{You:2020wju}, for current sensitivites the $\mmax$ parameter (or any other equivalent parametrization of a sharp break in the upper mass spectrum) thus appears crucial for the inference of the cosmological parameters.
+While other parameters such as the rate evolution parameter might cause a bias in the estimation of $H_0$ (see Ref.~\cite{You:2020wju} for a discussion in the context of the Einstein Telescope), for current sensitivities $\mmax$ and $\mu_g$ (or any other equivalent parametrization of a sharp break in the observed mass spectrum) appear crucial for the inference of the cosmological parameters.